 Bringing Andrew Schneider and Company to MIT

 Albert Einstein once said of his teaching style, “I never teach my pupils, I only attempt to provide the conditions in which they can learn.”
-That quote essentially describes how OBIE award-winning performer, writer and interactive-electronics artist Andrew Schneider came to launch the inaugural season of the MIT Performing series, presented by the MIT Center for Art, Science & Technology (CAST), with the premiere of his work NERVOUS/SYSTEM.
+That quote essentially describes how OBIE award-winning performer, writer and interactive-electronics artist Andrew Schneider came to launch the inaugural season of the MIT Performing series, presented by the MIT Center for Art, Science & Technology (CAST), and supported in part by the Council for the Arts at MIT, with the premiere of his work NERVOUS/SYSTEM.

 The idea to bring Schneider to MIT originated with Josh Higgason, Technical Instructor, Music and Theater Arts, MIT.
 His goal was to find artists who were “making some of the most interesting work out in the world, and bring it right to our student’s doorsteps.”
 Schneider’s theater work met that high mark.

 The initial plan was to bring Schneider and his collaborators to MIT to present a piece from their repertoire; the proposal later evolved, bringing Schneider to MIT as a CAST visiting artist to present a new work in W97, MIT’s new state of the art theater arts facility.
 The piece launched MIT Performing, the new prototyping and presenting series curated by Jay Scheib, professor of Theater at MIT, which aims to promote research based artistic practices and serve as a new platform for contemporary performance.

 The modern black box theater saw the premiere of NERVOUS/SYSTEM on November 9th -11th.
 The piece is the final part of a triptych that builds on two previous works from Schneider: YOUARENOWHERE (which explored parallel universes) and AFTER (a theatrical examination of shared consciousness).